yunkimin9/face-age-gender-detection-system-/README.md

 Pre-trained Caffe models

-Due to GitHub file size limitations, the pre-trained Caffe model files (.caffemodel) are not included in this repository.
+👉Due to GitHub file size limitations, the pre-trained Caffe model files (.caffemodel) are not included in this repository.

 Please download the following models and place them in the project directory: